spluttflob/Wave-Radar/README.md

 # Wave-Radar
 Using a radar to help researchers characterize ocean waves... on a shoestring.

+_Clarification: Not waves in a vibrating shoestring.
+Ocean waves (and tides) being measured with a shoestring budget.
+Hopefully that detail has been cleared up now._

 ## Background
 This project builds on the Masters thesis work of Dunn (thesis expected to be published soon, but hung up in administrative font-checking as of the time of